hturner/gnm-half-day-course/README.md

-# gnm-half-day-course
+# gnm Half-Day Course

-Half-day version of the gnm course
+Course materials for a one day introduction to generalized nonlinear models using the gnm R packages, given as part of the [useR!
+2019](http://www.user2019.fr/tutorials/), July 9, 2019.